-These principles came into effect on January 1st, 2021.
-They do not apply to ongoing fieldwork that started in 2020.
-You can consult the previous version (20.06) of the principles here.
+These principles came into effect on September 1st, 2022.
+You can consult the previous version (21.01) of the principles here.

 Principle 1: Fair Pay

-1.1 - Pays at least the local minimum wage after costs (one point)
+1.1 - Ensures workers earn at least the local minimum wage after costs (one point)

 Platform workers often have substantial work-related costs to cover, such as transport between jobs, supplies, or fuel, insurance, and maintenance on a vehicle.
 Workers’ costs sometimes mean their take-home earnings may fall below the local minimum wage.
-Workers also absorb the costs of extra time commitment, when they spend time waiting or travelling between jobs, or other unpaid activities necessary for their work, which are also considered active hours.
-To achieve this point platforms must demonstrate that work-related costs do not push workers below local minimum wage.
+Workers also absorb the costs of extra time commitment, when they spend time waiting or travelling between jobs, or other unpaid activities necessary for their work, such as mandatory training, which are also considered active hours.
+To achieve this point platforms must ensure that work-related costs do not push workers below local minimum wage.

 - Workers earn at least the local minimum wage, or the wage set by collective sectoral agreement (whichever is higher) in the place where they work, in their active hours, after costs.

-1.2 - Pays at least a local living wage after costs (one additional point)
+1.2 - Ensures workers earn at least a local living wage after costs (one additional point)

 In some places, the minimum wage is not enough to allow workers to afford a basic but decent standard of living.
-To achieve this point platforms must ensure that workers earn a living wage.
+To achieve this point platforms must ensure that work-related costs do not push workers below local living wage.

 Principle 2: Fair Conditions